-You can save a lot of time and effort by using aliases instead of adding all key sequences directly to your blueprints.
-For more details, check out the Quickfort Alias Guide.
+You can save a lot of time and effort by using aliases instead of adding all key seqences directly to your blueprints.
+For more details, check out the Quickfort Keystroke Alias Guide.
 You can also see examples of aliases being used in the query blueprints in the DFHack blueprint library.
-You can create your own aliases by adding them to dfhack-config/quickfort/aliases.txt in your DFHack folder or you can add them directly to your blueprint files.
+You can create your own aliases by adding them to dfhack-config/quickfort/aliases.txt in your DFHack folder or you can package them together with your blueprint files.